tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 We have to remember that:

-**THERE IS NO POINT IN MAKING THINGS COMPLEX IN THE EFFORT OF SOUNDING IMPRESSIVE.
-SIMPLE IS THE NEW SEXY**
+**THERE IS NO POINT IN MAKING THINGS COMPLEX IN THE EFFORT OF SOUNDING IMPRESSIVE.**

 With all that out of the way, sit back, relax, put on your thinking cap and let's begin!